MainulDip/iOS-study/xcode-overview.md

 - select the code in xcode amd mark it as code snippet by right clicking
 - integrate palceholder using <#Placeholder>
 - and add the completion text | by what typing will trigger the code snippet

+### Simulator Location Customize:
+It's in Debug -> Simulator Location
+Custom Location can be set to debug different things, like CoreLocations